anoma/nspec/docs/arch/node/engines/ticker_behaviour.juvix.md

     | Engines to be spawned | No engine is created by this action. |
     | Timer updates         | No timers are set or cancelled. |

-### TickerActionLabelDoRespond
+??? quote "TickerActionLabelDoRespond"

     This action label corresponds to responding with the current counter value and is relevant for the `TickerMsgCount` message.

-??? quote "`TickerActionLabelDoRespond` action effect"

     This action does the following: